Ytirity/Ytirity/README.md

 - 👋 Hi, I’m Ytirity
-- ✨ I’m currently using C++ as primary & Rust as secondary languages
+- ✨ I’m currently using C++ as primary language & trying Rust as secondary
-- 🌱 I’m currently learning Unreal Engine; backend Windows & Linux development

 - 📫 How to reach me: Telegram - @SkyToss
+- my minor coding projects can be also found here: [github.com/Pohvalister](https://github.com/Pohvalister)

 <!---
 Ytirity/Ytirity is a ✨ special  repository because its `README.md` (this file) appears on your GitHub profile.